By Malcolm McDonald, Emeritus Professor of Marketing, Cranfield University School of Management

 Financially quantified value propositions for strategic accounts

-We can now turn to the main purpose of this blog, which is how to prepare financially quantified value propositions for your strategic accounts.
+We can now turn at last to the main purpose of this post, which is teach you how to prepare financially quantified value propositions for your strategic accounts.
 You will of course understand that if you are to be successful, there is an awful lot of preparation required.
 First, you will need to do some critical homework, including:

 - STEP ONE: Targeting those strategic accounts where you are most likely to get the best results